ppone/docs/payments/intro.md

 Payments are at the core of Invoiced.
 You can process payments within Invoiced as well as keep track of payments that happen outside of Invoiced, like receiving a check.

 Typically your customers directly pay invoices through the customer portal when they click a "Pay Now" button on an invoice.
 If a customer pays online we will automatically record the payment.
-We currently support credit/debit cards, [ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House), SEPA debits, and PayPal as online payment methods.
+We currently support credit/debit cards, [ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House), direct debits, and PayPal as online payment methods.

 Cash receipts on the other hand represent transactions that happen outside of Invoiced, like a wire transfer for example.
 You can track cash receipts on Invoiced regardless of the payment instrument used.